sabbir-subhan/appium-Python/README.md

 - paths to .apk and .app files

-# Additional info: #

-Locators for elements are based mostly on visible texts, so if in OCA webpage, for example event type name, will be changed it will stop working.

 # Some required configuration on OCA webpage: #
+- Locators for elements are partially based on visible texts, so if in OCA webpage, for example event type name, will be changed it will stop working.
 - users accounts with correct settings (see credentials.py)
 - 3 types of events (Incident, event_for_chooser_fields, event_for_on_load/save_test)
 - option list inside "Central list templates" with values; "1", "2", "3" - that list is added as a option list to event type: event_for_on_load/save_test